Chapter 1:

 Step 2: Add the Google API service

-In the panel on the left (the App Browser), click the ‘+’ next to ‘Services’:
+In the left panel (the App Browser), click the + next to Services:

 Adding Google service